swiyu-admin-ch/swiyu-generic-application-test/README.md

 These are automatically managed by Maven via `pom.xml`.

-Note that, container ports are dynamically mapped by Testcontainers, minimizing the risk of local port conflicts.
+Note that container ports are dynamically mapped by Testcontainers, minimizing the risk of local port conflicts.

 ## Project Structure